Bangladesh–India relations: Energy

-India has introduced the concept of the Regional Power Trading System which will help various regions of the country in reducing the power deficit by transferring surplus power from another region.
-Under the Electricity Act 2003, the Indian companies could pool power in an exchange.
-A consumer would be free to buy it from anyone.
-This concept of power pool within India can also be enlarged to cover the neighbouring countries like Bangladesh, Bhutan and Nepal after the establishment of a sub-regional power pool and necessary inter-connections among these countries are put in place.
-This can ultimately form a regional power pool thereby generating a huge opportunity for power trading in the region.
-India is also looking to export electricity from its north-eastern region with potential to generate some 58,971 MW to its eastern States through Bangladesh.
-Bangladesh hopes to have access to Nepal and Bhutan's power through India.
-Bangladesh formally requested a "power corridor" to access the Bhutanese and Nepalese markets.
-It has agreed to allow India to transfer hydroelectricity from Assam to Bihar through its territory.
-The proposed meeting would attempt to remove irritants in project-related areas.

-In 2016 deal between Modi and Hasina was criticized.
-Bangladeshi critics accused the deal for setting a high price for the import of electricity, especially from Tripura.
-Equipment for the plant was sent through Bangladesh which waived most of the transit fees.
+In 2016, a deal between Modi and Hasina was criticized.
+Bangladeshi critics accused the deal of setting a high price for the import of electricity, especially from Tripura.
+Equipment for the plant was sent through Bangladesh, which waived most of the transit fees.

-Adani Power said on 8 November 2017 its arm Adani Power (Jharkhand) has inked long-term pact with Bangladesh Power Development Board to supply electricity from its upcoming 1,600 MW plant at Godda in Jharkhand.
+Adani Power said on 8 November 2017 its arm Adani Power (Jharkhand) has inked a long-term pact with the Bangladesh Power Development Board to supply electricity from its upcoming 1,600 MW plant at Godda in Jharkhand.

+Amid the 2026 Iran war, India assumed the role of "first responder" in the neighborhood and agreed to help Bangladesh secure 45,000 tonnes of diesel supply while the energy prices soared.

 Readymade garment sector

 Import of cotton

-Readymade Garments account for majority of Bangladesh's exports, but the sector itself is heavily reliant on import of Cotton from countries like India, China, and Brazil.
-Bangladesh's economic boom reliant on this sector relies heavily on raw materials imported from India.
+Readymade garments account for the majority of Bangladesh's exports, but the sector itself is heavily reliant on imports of cotton from countries like India, China, and Brazil.
+Bangladesh's economic boom, reliant on this sector, relies heavily on raw materials imported from India.
 According to The Observatory of Economic Complexity, in the year 2022 alone, raw cotton accounted for about 21% of Indian exports to Bangladesh.
 Bangladesh imports cotton primarily from India at about $942 million.

 Scholarship

-Every year 200 Bangladeshi students receive ICCR scholarships.
-India has offered scholarships for meritorious Bangladeshi under and post graduate students and PhD researchers to undertake studies in traditional systems of medicines like Ayurveda, Unani and Homeopathy, according to Indian High Commission in Dhaka.
+Every year, 200 Bangladeshi students receive ICCR scholarships.
+India has offered scholarships for meritorious Bangladeshi undergraduate and postgraduate students and PhD researchers to undertake studies in traditional systems of medicine like Ayurveda, Unani and Homeopathy, according to the Indian High Commission in Dhaka.
 In 2017, 400 Indian medical students protested in Chittagong after they failed to register with the Bangladesh Medical and Dental Council.

+Medical cooperation

+Following the J-7 crash at Milestone School, Indian Prime Minister Modi extended condolences and medical help to the Yunus administration.
+An Indian medical team was sent to help.